-ITU-T Study Group 5 - Environment and climate change
+ITU-T Study Group 5 - Environment and circular economy

-Study Group 5 is the ITU-T Study Group responsible for studies on methodologies for evaluating the ICT effects on climate change and publishing guidelines for using ICTs in an eco-friendly way.
-Under its environmental mandate SG 5 is also responsible for studying design methodologies to reduce environmental effects, for example recycling of ICT facilities and equipment.
+ITU-T Study Group 5 (SG5) is responsible for studies on methodologies for evaluating ICT effects on climate change and publishing guidelines for using ICTs in an eco-friendly way.
+Under its environmental mandate SG5 is also responsible for studying design methodologies to reduce ICTs and e-waste's adverse environmental effects, for example, through recycling of ICT facilities and equipment.

-In addition to its climate focused activities the Recommendations, Handbooks and other publications produced by SG 5 have four main objectives.
+In addition to its climate-focused activities, the ITU-T Recommendations, Handbooks and other publications produced by SG5 have four main objectives.
 The first is to protect telecommunication equipment and installations against damage and malfunction due to electromagnetic disturbances, such as those from lightning.
-In this field, ITU-T SG 5 is the most experienced and competent standardization body.
+In this field, SG5 is one of the world's most experienced and respected standardization bodies.

-In recent years the most famous output of SG 5 has been an energy-efficient one-charger-fits-all new mobile phone solution.
+In recent years, one of SG5's best-known products has been an energy-efficient one-charger-fits-all mobile phone solution.
 Every mobile phone user will benefit from the new Universal Charging Solution (UCS), which enables the same charger to be used for all future handsets, regardless of make and model.

-SG 5 work also encompasses common agreed methodologies for measuring the carbon footprint of ICTs, to facilitate measurement of the impact of ICTs on emissions and support meaningful reporting and comparisons.
+SG5 work encompasses globally agreed methodologies for measuring the carbon footprint of ICTs, to facilitate measurement of the impact of ICTs on emissions and support meaningful reporting and comparisons.
 ITU’s common methodology will help establish the business case to go green and support informed consumer choices and climate-friendly business procurement.

 SG5 also studies technical frameworks for the responsible management of the ICT systems that underpin wireless communications, with resulting ITU-T Recommendations safeguarding populations' health and ensuring electromagnetic compatibility (EMC).